uplift/bullhorn-handlebars-helpers/src/collection/README.md

 ## Limit

+Accepts a collection, an optional offset number (**Defaults:** 0) and a limit number.
+The limit number is the size of the results the collection should loop over.
+The offset number is the starting point within the collection the loop should start from.

 **Usage:**

     // collection = [ { id: 1, name: "Anne" }, { id: 2, name: "Dave" }, { id: 1, name: "Matt" } ]